“The need to be Perfect comes from the belief that one is Imperfect.”

 Defining A Perfectionist

-The ideas of right and wrong is the game that all perfectionists play.
+The ideas of right and wrong is the game that we all play.

 We all carry ideas of right and wrong so we are all perfectionists to a degree.

-This article is more about addressing the Suffering states of Mind when one has become attached to these Ideas.
-There is nothing wrong with having preferences in life but the Suffering State of Mind must be addressed if one wishes to develop greater happiness in life.
+This article is more about addressing such Suffering states of Mind.
+There is nothing wrong with being a perfectionist about having ideas, opinions, etc. in life, but the Suffering State of Mind must be addressed if one wishes to develop greater happiness in life.

 Perfectionist In Depth

 It is natural that we all have our own ideas of right and wrong as we are all unique individuals with different personalities and outlooks on life.

 However, when we become attached to the Ideas of right and wrong, we can begin to Reject and React negatively to people who are different to us.
 When we experience these negativities within it can make us fall into an unnatural state of thinking that it is not natural for people to have their own ideas because only certain ideas can be right and wrong.

 Thus when one is attached to these ideas it becomes difficult to accept one another for having different ideas.
+It can make it difficult for us to love ourselves and others unconditionally.
 It is only when the attachment to these ideas are released that then we can build healthier and happier relationships with ourselves and each other.

 Importance Of Addressing Being A Perfectionist

 A perfectionist can also find oneself dwelling in the state of intellectualising whether or not they are living the right way.
 The Ideas of Perfection thus can exacerbate the state of self-doubt if one lacks Self-Belief.

 Ideas of Perfection can also over-stimulate the mind through imagining a better "more perfect" reality.
 This can create a very ungrounded state which can cause a variety of health problems because when one is not down to earth, one can become easily unsettled and become overly-sensitive to other people's words.